Areas of Specialization Descriptions

 • Culture & Social Change

 Literature often serves both as a barometer of social change as well as a platform for imagining new ways of living and being.
 But how, when, and where does literature intersect with society and culture, and to what ends?
 Courses in this specialization offer a vision of literary and cultural study in which literature acts both as art and as politics.
-Here students interpret literature for its commentary on power and authority, ethics and the social good, and questions of individual and collective agency.
-Students who elect this specialization explore issues of aesthetics and representation alongside topics of historical and political significance, among them: colonialism and geographies of empire, the rise of the nation state, the global slave trade, race and racism, class and capitalism, political movements, gender and sexism, and sexuality.
+Here, students interpret literature for its commentary on power and authority, ethics and the social good, and questions of individual and collective agency.
+Students who elect this specialization explore issues of aesthetics and representation alongside topics of historical and political significance, among them: settler colonialism, colonialism and geographies of empire, the rise of the nation state, the global slave trade, race and racism, indigeneity, class and capitalism, political movements, gender and sexism, and sexuality.
 The ideological underpinnings and the ideological uses of literature by readers are key interests, especially how writers and readers engage major social and state institutions like religion, marriage, the family, work, law, and education.

 • Literature & Literary History

 Students in this specialization take up literature and its history as their central areas of inquiry.
-Our courses examine British and American poetry, prose, and drama from the Middle Ages to the present, investigating both literary traditions and literature’s innovations.
+Our courses examine poetry, prose, and drama written in English from the Middle Ages to the present, investigating both literary traditions and literature’s innovations.
 The specialization in literature & literary history aims for students to foster a deep engagement with literature as a significant cultural force over time, a force that has given shape to our societal ambitions, fears, pleasures, and critiques.
 We emphasize how literary works lead us to embrace the ambiguity, nuance, and complexity of meaning.
 And, at the same time, we consider literature’s power to reflect and shape its historical moment.
-Students in this specialization learn to cultivate sustained, critical reading and to use literary theory and criticism to illuminate the challenges and rewards of interpretation.
+Students in this specialization learn to cultivate sustained, critical reading, and to use literary theory and criticism to illuminate the challenges and rewards of interpretation.

 • Visual & Comparative Media